KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 ### Advantages

-* We get a flexible and powerful build system that should enable most/all of our Java-based packaging needs
+* We get a flexible and powerful build system that should enable most/all of our Java-based packaging needs, including improved configuration options/control vs. the current profiles/properties approach
-    - Including improved configuration options for users
-* Improved build reliability via compatibility checks built into the system (move problems from run time to build/configuration time)
+* Improved build reliability via compatibility checks built into the system (move some problems from run time to build/configuration time)
 * Improved usability via guiding users through available and compatible options (via CLI or UI)
 * Easier debugging of builds (we can see the exact generated standalone pom.xml - no need to work backwards when something goes wrong to try and figure out exactly what was included from where)